 Tender areas in the lateral hip are most often found in the regions of the lateral border of the sacrum (medial attachment of piriformis), the head of the femur, and the greater sciatic notch.
 If weight bearing work as described above is too intense for the patient, they can begin with the ball or foam roll in the same position against a wall.

-We have learned a lot about the diagnosis and treatment of piriformis syndrome in the last 100 years.
-What’s clear from decades of work is that if we listen to the patient’s story and do a thorough clinical examination, we can confidently make this diagnosis and start delivering the correct treatment so that the patient can return to activity quickly, safely, and without recurrence.
+We have learned a lot about the diagnosis and treatment of piriformis syndrome in the last 100 years, and there are definitely some overlap of symptoms among different types of hip pain.
+What is clear from decades of work is that if we listen to the patient’s story and do a thorough clinical examination, we can confidently make this diagnosis and start delivering the correct treatment so that the patient can return to activity quickly, safely, and without recurrence.

 Follow Dr. Penny Goldberg on Twitter: @nikegal7